va3c/viewer/va3c-hacker/archive/r2-4dev/va3c-hacker-r2-4dev.md

-What would you like vA3C to do now?
+What would you like vA3C to do now???

 [Tell you the time?]( #demo-tell-you-the-time.js "listen carefully..." )